rackerlabs/technical-blog/_posts/2020-06-18-back-up-and-restore-a-vertica-database.md

 published: true
 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/62a512ada4789514ddecc061e501be64'
-bio: "I am a Sr. Database Administrator with many years of experience as DBA in the IT industry.
-I share my knowledge about latest database technologies via my blog in a simple and effective way."
+bio: "I am a Sr. Database Administrator with many years of experience as a DBA in the IT industry.
+I share my knowledge about the latest database technologies via my blog in a simple and effective way."
 categories:
     - Database